hotwired/stimulus/docs/reference/outlets.md

 }
 ```

-### Referencing non-controller elements
+### Referencing Non-Controller Elements

-Stimulus will throw an exception if you try to declare an element as an outlet which doesn't have the corresponding `data-controller` and identifier on it:
+Stimulus will throw an exception if you try to declare an element as an outlet which doesn't have a corresponding `data-controller` and identifier on it:

 <meta data-controller="callout" data-callout-text-value='data-search-result-outlet="#result"'>
 <meta data-controller="callout" data-callout-text-value='id="result"'>